higgi13425/quarto_poster/_extensions/quarto-ext/poster/typst-show.typ

   // ========
   // For 3-column posters, these are generally good defaults.
   // Tested on 36in x 24in, 48in x 36in, and 36in x 48in posters.
+  // Typical medical meeting posters are 60 or 72 in wide x 30 or 36 in tall
+  // in the US
+  // Or 100 cm wide by 189 cm tall  in Europe.
   // For 2-column posters, you may need to tweak these values.
   // See ./examples/example_2_column_18_24.typ for an example.